-SIM not provisioned error is not a rare occurrence.
+The SIM not provisioned error is not rare.
 This error message signifies that the SIM card cannot establish network connectivity with the service provider it has been registered with due to technical issues.

-Often during porting the phone number due to technical issues, the SIM not provisioned error may appear.
-When this issue happens, the network signal won’t appear on the iPhone’s home screen.
-As a result, you won’t be able to make calls, send messages, or use the internet.
+An error may often appear when the SIM is not provisioned during porting the phone number due to technical issues.
+When this issue happens, the network signal wonโt appear on the iPhoneโs home screen.
+As a result, you wonโt be able to make calls, send messages, or use the internet.

 Reasons Why SIM Card Not Provisioned Error Happens